 There would be Monday night meetings when proposals would be made to Rick Scott, and if the proposal didn’t meet the bottom line, Rick Scott would say, ‘Just increase the numbers of patients the doctors will see to make the numbers work.
 If the doctors can’t make the numbers, then fire them.’

 “There’s a calculus in health care where it pays to cheat,” Frazier told Singer.
 “There’s a 98 percent chance you won’t get caught.
 They just laugh and say, ‘Well, we like those odds.’”

 Singer and her paper need to keep an eye on Solantic under its new owners who are running the chain for profit, of course.
 And while they’re at it, they should keep tabs on Florida regulators.
 If health care is going more corporate, then someone needs to look out for the patients.
-That’s a perfect role for health reporters and their papers.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+That’s a perfect role for health reporters and their papers.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.
 Tags: Campaign Desk, health care, health reform, Palm Beach Post, Rick Scott